 The expansion of Non-NFB: Philips LHH200R and LHH300R

-After the introduction of the LHH800R, the Non-NFB approach was applied to additional models within the LHH range, including the Philips LHH200R and LHH300R.
+After the introduction of the LHH800R, the Non-NFB approach was applied to additional models within the LHH range, including the Philips LHH200R and Philips LHH300R.

 Although positioned differently within the product range, both players shared the same design principles.
 Their analogue stages used Non-NFB circuits, combined with discrete components, dedicated power supplies and attention to the quality of the signal path.

-The LHH300R incorporated several construction elements that were also found in the higher models, including a more advanced mechanical construction and a more extensive power supply design.
+The Philips LHH300R incorporated several construction elements that were also found in the higher models, including a more advanced mechanical construction and a more extensive power supply design.
 It occupied a position between the LHH200R and the larger reference models.

 The LHH200R and LHH300R show how the Non-NFB approach was applied across multiple CD players within the Philips and Marantz Japan collaboration.